Six Star Hash at a Glance

 How do you test if hash is truly six star quality?

 The definitive test involves heating a small amount on a fine screen or metal surface and observing the melt behavior.
 True six star hash will bubble and melt completely into oil without leaving any residue or charred material.
 Multiple tests should show consistent results across different portions of the same batch.
-The jar test method involves placing a small sample in a glass container and heating gently to observe melt characteristics without contamination from metal surfaces.

 Is six star hash more potent than lower grades?